kaihendry/dabase.com/content/blog/GH5-ILCE-7M4.md

 ## Steady shot

 Stabilisation is not as good as the GH5.
+[Steady shot must be set as Active](https://www.sony.com.sg/electronics/support/software/00255074#SteadyShot) and you can get better results if you stabilise the clip with **Catalyst Browse**.
+However it takes ~20 minutes easily on a 5 minute clip to render!

 Perhaps the lens [SEL20F18G](https://www.sony-asia.com/electronics/camera-lenses/sel20f18g/specifications) is missing stabilisation??